openplanet-nl/nadeoapi-docs/docs/live/leaderboards/top.md

   query:
     - name: length
       type: integer
-      description: The number of records to retrieve (5 by default, 100 is the maximum)
+      description: The number of records to retrieve
       required: false
+      default: 5
+      max: 100
     - name: onlyWorld
       type: boolean
       description: Whether to only retrieve records from the world leaderboard